Schedule Your Free Consultation With A Professional Landscape Designer!

-- Dalea – These plants come in a variety of species that include shrubs and groundcover with tiny flowers that attract wildlife.
+- Dalea – These plants come in various species, including shrubs and groundcover with tiny flowers that attract wildlife.

-If you want to include trees in your landscaping plan, choosing hardy and tolerant options such as the Texas Ebony, Desert Willow or Mesquite tree can provide both shade and unique beauty to your landscaping.
+If you want to include trees in your landscaping plan, choosing hardy and tolerant options such as the Texas Ebony, Desert Willow, or Mesquite tree can provide shade and unique beauty to your landscaping.

-For larger areas that can handle larger trees with complicated root systems, the Evergreen Elm can be an option.
+The Evergreen Elm can be an option for larger areas that can handle larger trees with complicated root systems.

-Desert conditions don’t exclude the option for beautiful flowers.
-Depending on the look you want to achieve, you could include Birds of Paradise, Yellow Bells, Angelita Daisies or Evening Primrose plants to provide ongoing color and softness to your landscaping.
+Many flowering plants will require more water and more care in this environment, but desert conditions don’t exclude the option for beautiful flowers.
+Depending on the look you want to achieve, you could include Birds of Paradise, Yellow Bells, Angelita Daisies, or Evening Primrose plants to provide ongoing color and softness to your landscaping.

 They can help you design a plan that works well with your property and provides the look and maintenance level you want to achieve.